Asymptotic Accelerated Expansion in String Theory and the Swampland: Asymptotic structure of flux potential

 Notice that having a positive potential is not enough to get an accelerated cosmology.
 A homogeneous universe is in accelerated expansion if the deceleration parameter $q$ is negative:

 or equivalently $\epsilon<1$, defining the slow-roll parameter $\epsilon\equiv-\frac{H'}{H^2}$.
-In a multi-field model the solutions to the equations of motion will result in a trajectory $\{\varphi^a(t)\}_{a=1}^n$ over the moduli space, which allows us to further define \cite{Hetz:2016ics, Achucarro:2018vey}
+In a multi-field model the solutions to the equations of motion will result in a trajectory $\{\varphi^a(t)\}_{a=1}^n$ over the moduli space.
+For slow roll, this allows us to get \cite{Hetz:2016ics, Achucarro:2018vey}

 where $\Omega=\|\nabla_t \hat{T}\|$ is the non-geodesity factor, with $\hat{T}^a=\frac{{\varphi^a}'}{\|\varphi'\|}$ being the unit tangent vector to the trajectory and $\nabla_t X^a=\partial_t X^a+\tilde{\Gamma}_{bc}^aX^b{\varphi^c}'$ .
 It is then clear that for accelerated expansion one needs